marcusanthonylorenzo/open-ai-chatbot/README.md

 #### Running Tests:
-- To view tests via Jest, in your CLI type `npm run test`.
+- ~To view tests via Jest, in your CLI type `npm run test`.~ (I do use Jest every so often.
+However, in this project I will exclude tests.)

 #### Known Bugs:
 * new line errors with API response.text (Proposed solution: pending)